Use the quick links below to jump to a particular section of our sights and activities coverage for Downtown Singapore.

 Despite what the glossy brochures tell you, Singapore isn’t all glitzy shopping centres and perfectly manicured gardens.
 See the darker, more dilapidated side of the city with a visit to the bizarre cultural theme park known as Haw Par ...
 Read more about Haw Par Villa (AKA Tiger Balm Gardens) .

 Any Singapore trivia buff should know that the city-state isn’t made up of just one island, but 63 small separate ones.
-In my ongoing series exploring the 62 lesser-known islands, I take a short bumboat ride to the east coast island of Pulau Ubin, one of the most rustic places left in ...
+One of the easiest to reach, just a quick bumboat ride from Changi Village out near the airport, is Pulau Ubin, one of the most rustic places left in ...
 Read more about Pulau Ubin .

 Most of the 62 small islands considered part of Singapore are well off the tourist trail, but Pulau Semakau has a waiting list of eager visitors.
 Considering this island is used as Singapore’s landfill, why would anyone want to go ...
 Read more about Pulau Semakau .